wszqkzqk/live-photo-conv/README.md

 ## Features

+- `live-photo-conv`
   - Create live photos
   - Extract static images and videos from live photos
   - Export every frame of a video as an image
   - Support exporting metadata
+- `copy-exif`
+  - Copy EXIF data from one image to another

 ## Build